 The Best Macaroni Salad is a staple for every cookout, holiday dinner or special occasion at our house.
-We’ve been making this macaroni salad that has a sweet dressing that just goes perfectly with just about every meal.
+We love this macaroni salad with a sweet dressing that goes with just about every meal.

 Have you ever had a rich and creamy macaroni salad with a sweet dressing?
 I have to say that sounds all the way crazy, but it totally works.
 I think many people call this Sweet Macaroni Salad.